Hamzah004/Hamzah004/ReadMe.md

 💫 About Me:
 👋 Hey!
-I’m Hamzah<br>💻 What I love: Building cool mobile apps in the best way possible<br>🚀 What I know: Flutter and Dart, Java, C, linux<br>🔧 trying to learn and improve everyday
+I’m Hamzah<br>💻 What I love: Building programs in the best way possible<br>🚀 What I know: Flutter and Dart, Java, C, linux<br>🔧 trying to learn and improve everyday

 ## 🌐 Socials: